onap/vnfrqts-requirements/docs/Chapter8.rst

 R-51883: The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for Replay.

-R-66070: The VNF Package **MUST** include VNF Identification Data to uniquely identify the resource for a given Vendor.
-The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF Vendor, VNF description, VNF Vendor, and version.
+R-66070: The VNF Package **MUST** include VNF Identification Data to uniquely identify the resource for a given VNF provider.
+The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF provider, VNF description, VNF provider, and version.

 R-19804: The VNF **MUST** validate the CA signature on the certificate, ensure that the date is within the validity period of the certificate, check the Certificate Revocation List (CRL), and recognize the identity represented by the certificate where PKI-based authentication is used.